-DACnews brings you the latest news, statistics and best practice recommendations from the DAC, with guest speakers and comment from leaders in development.
+DACnews brings you the latest news, statistics and best practice recommendations from the OECD DAC plus guest speakers and comment from leaders in development.

 To provide advice in implementing the DAC's mandate to modernise development finance, an independent Expert Reference Group(ERG) was constituted to help shape the analytical work done by the DAC Secretariat.
 The group, comprising 15 senior level experts (ref.
 Annex 1), met three times on 3-4 October 2013, 23-24 January 2014 and 26-27 June 2014.

 This report produced in co-operation with the International Energy Agency (IEA), the International Transport Forum (ITF) and the Nuclear Energy Agency (NEA) identifies the misalignments between climate change objectives and policy and regulatory frameworks across a range of policy domains (investment, taxation, innovation and skills, trade, and adaptation) and activities at the heart of climate policy (electricity, urban mobility and rural land use).